alemayehu79/Landcover/README.md

 # Land USe Land Cover Data (MODIS)

-MODIS Land Cover Type Yearly Global 500m
+This script imports the MODIS Land Cover Type Yearly Global 500m (MCD12Q1.006) product and displays it on the Earth Engine map canvas.
-(MCD12Q1.006)